anyaschukin/Multilayer-Perceptron/README.md

 # Multilayer-Perceptron

 A deep neural network that predicts whether a cancer is malignant or benign. <br>
-Built from scratch, using python numpy.
+Built from scratch, using NumPy.

 Based on the Wisconsin breast cancer diagnosis dataset.

 ### Requirements:
 * the network should consist of at least 4 fully-connected (dense) layers
-* the following must be implemented from scratch (using only numpy):
+* the following must be implemented from scratch (using only NumPy):
 	-  gradient descent
+	-  sigmoid activation function in the hidden layers
-	-  the softmax function
+	-  softmax activation function in the output layer
 	-  feedforward
 	-  backpropagation
-	-  binary cross-entropy error
+	-  binary cross-entropy loss
 * the final loss should be below 0.08

 #### Final Score: 125/100